-- $\textbf{STEP 1.} \quad \text{Select the } \textbf{Interrupter 1} \text{ or } \textbf{Interrupter 2} \text{ option from the } \textbf{Selection} \text{ menu.}$ - STEP 2.
+- STEP 1.
+Select "Interrupter 1" or "Interrupter 2" from the Selection menu. - STEP 2.
 Select the desired Time Overcurrent Phase Protection settings.
-Definitions for the Time Overcurrent Phase Protection, Low-Current Cutoff, Definite Time 1 and 2, Ground Protection, Negative Sequence, and Sensitive Earth Fault settings are available in the "Overcurrent Protection Setting Definitions" section on page 38.
-A listing of the available Time Overcurrent Phase Protection settings can be found in the "Overcurrent Control Settings" section on page 56.
+Definitions for the Time Overcurrent Phase Protection settings, Low-Current Cutoff, Definite Time 1 and 2, Ground Protection, Negative Sequence, and Sensitive Earth Fault settings are available in the "Overcurrent Protection Setting Definitions" section on page 31.
+A listing of the available Time Overcurrent Phase Protection settings can be found in the "Overcurrent Control Settings" section on page 47.

-For fault interrupters configured for Three-Phase Tripping or Single-Phase Trip/Three-Phase Lockout mode, the Time Overcurrent Ground, Negative Sequence, and Sensitive Earth Fault protection settings can be enabled if required.
+For fault interrupters configured for three-phase tripping or single-phase trip/ threephase lockout, the Time Overcurrent Ground, Negative Sequence, and Sensitive Earth Fault protection settings can then be enabled if required.
 These features are disabled by default when shipped from the factory.
-See Figure 32.
+See Figure 22.